 As your frontline representatives, your call center agents will be the first ones to respond to customers’ complaints regarding technical issues.
 They must thus have the necessary communication skills and technical expertise so they can effectively help customers through a tech-related problem.

-Make sure to provide your technical support reps the training and resources they need so they can solve even the most complex issues.
+Make sure to provide your technical support reps with the training and resources they need so they can solve even the most complex issues.
 They should also be trained to handle an onslaught of complaints in case of massive cyber attacks.

 Find a trusted outsourcing partner that keeps information security a top priority alongside great customer support.
 Open Access BPO is a PCI-DSS certified, full-suite service provider offering customer support and other business needs.
-Contact us today to learn more about how we help business protect their customers.
+Contact us today to learn more about how we help businesses protect their customers.